Liberty vs. UMass NCAA Football Odds, Plays and Insights | October 30, 2021

 UMass Stats and Trends

-- UMass has played seven games, with three wins against the spread.

-- The Minutemen have covered the spread once this season when underdogs by 36.5 points or more (in two chances).
+- This season, the Minutemen have just one ATS win in three games as an underdog of 36 points or more.

-- UMass' games this season have eclipsed the over/under four times in seven opportunities (57.1%).
+- UMass' games this year have eclipsed the over/under in 57.1% of its opportunities (four times in seven games with a set point total).

-- UMass is 3-0 against the spread and 1-2 overall in games when it puts up more than 17.9 points.
+- UMass is 3-0 against the spread and 1-2 overall when the team records more than 17.9 points.

-- In games that UMass piles up more than 302.0 yards, the team is 3-0 against the spread and 1-2 overall.
+- In games that UMass picks up over 302.0 yards, the team is 3-0 against the spread and 1-2 overall.

 - This year the Minutemen have turned the ball over 13 times, five more than the Flames' takeaways (8).